Life on Life’s Terms. 3 Years of Recovery

 This is my life and I accept it.

-Everyone’s life is different, full of what they love and cherish and contain stuff, people, circumstances that they really wish wasn’t there.
+Everyone’s life is different, full of what they love and cherish, and contains stuff, people, and circumstances that they really wish weren’t there.

 This is my life.
-You have yours and maybe your story or someone you love’s story involve(d/s) addictive substances too.
-There is a community of us who have recovered from addition and want to help anyone who wants help in the ways they know how to.
+You have yours, and maybe your story—or someone you love’s story—involves addictive substances too.
+There is a community of us who have recovered from addiction and want to help anyone who wants help in the ways they know how to.

 Namaste.